Supreme Court limits federal power over wetlands, boosts property rights over clean water

 The justices boosted property rights over concerns about clean water in a ruling in favor of an Idaho couple who sought to build a house near Priest Lake in the state’s panhandle.
 Chantell and Michael Sackett objected when federal officials identified a soggy portion of the property as a wetlands that required them to get a permit before building.

-By a 5-4 vote, the court said in an opinion by Justice Samuel Alito that wetlands can only be regulated if they have a “continuous surface connection” to larger, regulated bodies of water.
+By a 5-4 vote, the court said in an opinion by Justice Samuel Alito that wetlands can only be regulated under the Clean Water Act if they have a “continuous surface connection” to larger, regulated bodies of water.
+There is no such connection on the Sacketts’ property.

 The court jettisoned the 17-year-old opinion by their former colleague, Anthony Kennedy, allowing regulation of wetlands that have a “significant nexus” to the larger waterways.

-Kennedy’s opinion had been the standard for evaluating whether wetlands were covered under the Clean Water Act.
+Kennedy’s opinion had been the standard for evaluating whether wetlands were covered under the 1972 landmark environmental law.
 Opponents had objected that the standard was vague and unworkable.

 Environmental advocates had predicted that narrowing the reach of that law would strip protections from more than half the wetlands in the country.